-After completing her internship in Kansas City, Missouri at the General Hospital No. 2, she started her career in general practice in Philadelphia in 1927.
+After completing her internship in Kansas City, Missouri at General Hospital No. 2, she started her career in general practice in Philadelphia in 1927.
 Following her marriage to Dr. J. Le Roy Baxter on March 31, 1929 (Image), she moved her practice to Newark, New Jersey.
 There she became the first Black appointed to the Medical Staff at the Newark City Hospital.
 McCarroll was appointed a clinic physician in the Venereal Disease Division of the Newark Department of Health in 1934 due to her efforts in Sexually Transmitted Infection eradication.
 Eventually, she became the assistant epidemiologist for the city.
 In 1939, she went on to earn her Master of Science in Public Health at the Columbia University College of Physicians and Surgeons.
 She did her postgraduate education at the Harvard School of Public Health.

 In July 1941, her work "Standard Curative Treatment of Early and Late Syphilis" was published in the Journal of the National Medical Association.
-McCarroll heralded the effort to end sexually transmitted infections during the early days of Franklin D. Roosevelt's New Deal, when Thomas Parran Jr., notorious for the Tuskegee syphilis experiment, was the Surgeon General of the United States' Public Health Service.
+McCarroll heralded the effort to end sexually transmitted infections during the early days of Franklin D. Roosevelt's New Deal, when Thomas Parran Jr., notorious for the Tuskegee syphilis experiment, was the Surgeon General of the United States Public Health Service.
 In 1946, the Newark City Hospital appointed her to be a part of their medical staff, making her the first Black to do so.
 There was a doctor shortage due to World War II at the time that increased the opportunities available to women and Black physicians.
 Post-war, seven years later, in 1953, she was also named the city's Deputy Health Officer.

 The Newark Beth Israel Hospital, still functioning under Jim Crow "separate but equal" practices granted her courtesy privileges to practice.
-She joined the National Medical Association in 1929 and held multiple positions throughout her career, such as a member of the Board of Trustees for the organization's academic journal (1949-1955 and 1963-1973) and a chairman of the Committee on General Practitioner of the Year Award (from its inception 1955-1968) and the Publication Committee for 32 years.
+She joined the National Medical Association in 1929 and held multiple positions throughout her careers, such as a member of the Board of Trustees for the organization's academic journal (1949-1955 and 1963-1973) and a chairman of the Committee on General Practitioner of the Year Award (from its inception 1955-1968) and the Publication Committee for 32 years.

 She performed several other services for the organization and was named "First Lady of the NMA".McCarroll worked on state and local levels as president of the New Jersey Medical Society and the New Jersey State Medical Association.
 In addition, she was a member of the Essex County Medical Society, the State Medical Association of New Jersey, the American Medical Association, the American Venereal Disease Association, and the American Public Health Association.
-She also served as the president of the North Jersey Medical Association and the New Jersey Medical Society while medical organization in the south and in Washington, D.C. still barred Blacks.
+She also served as the president of the North Jersey Medical Association and the New Jersey Medical Society while medical organizations in the south and in Washington, D.C. still barred Blacks.